 - If your study requirements or grades are incorrect or missing in uSis, please contact the Science Student Administration.

-Go to the Brightspace module Sterrenkunde Bachelor and select Jaar 3 (en hoger).
-On this page you will find:
+Go to the Brightspace page Bachelor Sterrenkunde > Jaar 3 (en hoger) > Graduation.
+On this page you will find::

 - Registration Form for the Bachelor's Graduation Ceremony (with or without ceremony)